THE NEXT CONSTITUENCY MEETING

 HOW OFTEN IS A CONSTITUENCY MEETING HELD?

 The Constitution of the Illinois Conference defines the regular intervals of these meetings.
 As it now stands, it calls for meetings to be held at intervals of four years, called a quadrennium.
-The next meeting is scheduled for October 28, 2018.
+The next meeting will take place in 2022.

 WHAT HAPPENS AT A CONSTITUENCY MEETING?